-Volunteer opportunities for teens can be easily found within our local communities and their is a need for their time, talent and thoughts.
+We can easily find volunteer opportunities for teens within our local communities and there is a need for their time, talent and thoughts.

 FACT: According to the U.S. Bureau of Labor Statistics, in 2013 the volunteer rate declined by 1.1% to 25.4% – the lowest since they began keeping statistics in 2002.